Taunton, Massachusetts: Private schools

-The city has one Catholic school of the Roman Catholic Diocese of Fall River, Our Lady of Lourdes School, in Weir Village, serving grades Pre-K–8.
-Bishop Connolly High School in Fall River serves as the local Catholic high school.
+The city has one Catholic school of the Roman Catholic Diocese of Fall River - Our Lady of Lourdes School - in Weir Village, serving grades Pre-K–8.

 Taunton formerly had one Catholic middle-high school, Coyle and Cassidy School.
 Prior to 2014 it had only high school and a separate Taunton Catholic Middle School provided middle school, but that year the two merged into the Coyle and Cassidy building.
 Coyle and Cassidy closed in the wake of the COVID-19 pandemic and merged into Connolly, but Connolly did not take Coyle and Cassidy's middle school students, who were instead directed to Our Lady of Lourdes School.

 It also formerly housed St. Mary's Primary School, a Catholic elementary which opened in 1908.
 It was previously known as St. Mary's School and St. Mary's Elementary School. c.
 2008 its enrollment was about 266; this fell to 133 in 2018.
 The school closed that year.
 Principal Michael O'Brien stated that the state of the physical plant was one factor in the school's closure.
 The school did not have an elevator.
 In addition to the physical plant factor, the diocese also no longer wished to cover the school's expenses.
 In 2018 it was $500,000 in debt for salaries and other items, and it also had a $1.5 million debt for 2006–2014 medical/dental insurance costs.

 Higher education

-Taunton is home to a satellite campus of Bay State College at 101 Industrial Park Road serving Associate and bachelor's degrees to working professionals and career changers in the fields of business and management, criminal justice and medical assisting.
-It had formerly been home to a satellite campus of Bristol Community College, which met at the (former) Taunton Catholic Middle School.
-In addition, the city houses career schools such as the RobRoy Academy beauty school.
+Taunton is home to a satellite campus of Bristol Community College, which is located at the (former) Taunton Catholic Middle School.
+In addition, the city houses career schools such as the Rob Roy Academy beauty school.
+Bristol-Plymouth Regional Technical School offers adult education classes.